That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 Upon releasing a sigh, Patti began to concentrate deeply, causing her long purple rabbit-like ears to twitch, flicker about, and rotate erratically.
-It was an unnerving sight, like an insect wiggling about their fluffy antennae to perceive the world around them.
+It was an unnerving sight to humans, like an insect wiggling about their fluffy antennae to perceive the world around them.
 Yet after much sporadic movement, her ears shot upright and Patti nearly jumped.

 “Yo!
 I’ve got it!
 I found a one-stop-shop for all your cake making needs!”

 “Truly?
 You were able to find everything?!”
 Isadore said as she finished rinsing her pan.